numpy/numpy.org/content/en/benchmark.md

     * **Machine:** Intel(R) Core(TM) i7-10870H CPU @ 2.20GHz, 16GB RAM
     * **Operating System:** Ubuntu 20.04.2 LTS
     * **Library Versions:** Python: 3.8.10, NumPy: 1.21.1, Numba: 0.53.1, Transonic: 0.4.10
     * **Methodology:**

 <!-- TODO: Add analysis of graph -->

 ## Overview

 Benchmarking is the process of estimating and appraising the best among all the existing practices.
 This benchmark aims to understand how Python, NumPy, and their various subsets stand and to improve their performance and procedures of libraries accordingly.
-The aim is to present the current positions and help the end-users select the best existing practices.
+The intend to present the current positions and help the end-users select the best existing practices.

-We selected the N-Body problem as a reference algorithm for benchmarking.
+We selected the N-Body problem as a reference problem statement for benchmarking.
 The aim is to examine the efficiency of NumPy in quasi-real-life situations.
 The task is to show that how Python-NumPy can be efficient even for computationally intensive tasks.

 The scope of the N-body problem takes us to scientific computations involving many processes in a single problem statement.
 N-body problem is one of the most famous universally accepted problems in the community and is easy to understand (comparatively).
 All these reasons make the N-Body problem a good problem benchmarking problem.